 Any part of the brisket will work, the leaner “flat,” the fattier “point” (my personal choice, sorry waistline) or in this case, the whole packer corned beef brisket.
 Any of these will make for a flavorful and enjoyable Pastrami.

-If you’ve ever wanted to make Pastrami on your smoker to simulate the NY Deli experience, this recipe will set you up for success!
+If you’ve ever wanted to learn how to make pastrami on your smoker to simulate the New York deli experience, this recipe will set you up for success!

-Pastrami rub (makes approx. 1/2 cup – enough for a small packer corned beef)
+Makes approx. 1/2 cup — enough for a small packer corned beef.

 - 3 tbsp whole black peppercorns*